 Here’s an easy one we can all live with; sleep.
 Humans need between 7 – 9 hours of sleep, any less is not recommended.
 You’ll see almost immediate improvements.

-By now it should be obvious that a healthy lifestyle is the route to healthy testosterone levels.
-Live longer and love longer.
-There’s no down side here folks.
+By now it should be obvious that a healthy lifestyle is a route to healthy testosterone levels.
+Live longer and live longer.
+There’s no downside here folks.